 Utilizing long-tail keywords is the best way to rank on Google SERP quickly.
 You don’t need to generate hundreds of backlinks with the anchor text of keyword phrases to rank them on the #1 page.
-Just need some on-page optimization techniques such as interlinking and creating an eye-catchy headline etc.
+We just need some on-page optimization techniques such as interlinking and creating an eye-catchy headline etc.

-Long-tail keywords not only drive thousands of targeted traffic but also increase the conversion rates and reduce website bounce rate.
-As more than 70% of global searches are based on long-tail words, you should make use of tools like Semrush (tutorial over here) to find keywords that can be ranked.
+Long-tail keywords drive thousands of targeted traffic and increase the conversion rates and reduce website bounce rate.
+As more than 70% of global searches are based on long-tail words, you should use tools like Semrush (tutorial over here) to find keywords that can be ranked.

 So do you use Long Tail Keywords on your blog posts?
 Share your comments about this post in the comment form below.